Thomas Thursby (d. 1543): Marriage

 He married Anne Knyvett, lady in waiting to Queen Katherine of Aragon.
 Marriage preparations were under way 31 May 1527.
 Anne Knyvett was the daughter of Sir Thomas Knyvett and his wife Muriel, widow of John Grey, 2nd Viscount Lisle, and daughter of Thomas Howard, 2nd Duke of Norfolk and Elizabeth Tilney.
 She was the sister of Sir Edmund Knyvett and a first cousin of Anne Boleyn and Katherine Howard.
-Through her mother's first marriage Anne Knyvett was also the sister of Elizabeth Grey, Viscountess Lisle, who was at one time betrothed to Charles Brandon, 1st Duke of Suffolk.
+Through her mother's first marriage Anne Knyvett was also the sister of Elizabeth Grey, Viscountess Lisle, who was at one time betrothed to Charles Brandon, 1st Duke of Suffolk and later the wife of Henry Courtenay.
 Anne Thorysby is one of the witnesses of Cecily Aylmer's will in 1541.
 After Thomas Thursby's death in 1543, Anne Knyvett remarried by license dated 26 January 1543/4 to Henry Spelman, the son of Sir John Spelman (d.1546) and the father of Sir Henry Spelman and of Erasmus Spelman, whose son Henry went to Virginia.